Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

-Assumption~\ref{assumption_1} ensures that, conditional on lagged GDP, lagged geopolitical relations, and other controls, geopolitical relations are orthogonal to contemporaneous and future shocks to GDP.
+Assumption~\ref{assumption_1} ensures that, conditional on lagged GDP, the lagged geopolitical alignment index, and other controls, the geopolitical alignment index is orthogonal to contemporaneous and future shocks to GDP.
 This identification condition implies that $\mathcal{R}_{p \rightarrow y}(h) = \alpha_h^{\text{LP}}$ \citep{Jorda2005-te}, allowing consistent estimation via ordinary least squares (OLS).
 Compared to vector autoregressions (VARs), local projections offer greater robustness to model misspecification, as they do not require a fully specified dynamic system to extrapolate responses across horizons \citep{Montiel-Olea2021-oo}.

 Economically, Assumption~\ref{assumption_1} requires that countries with different geopolitical relations exhibit similar potential GDP growth trends after conditioning on our controls.
 This is a strong assumption that warrants careful examination.
-We address potential concerns through three complementary approaches:

-First, we argue that our rich set of controls—country fixed effects, lagged GDP, and lagged geopolitical relations—captures the primary determinants of both future growth and geopolitical dynamics.
-These include geographical endowments, historical legacies, institutional quality, and economic fundamentals.
-Supporting this identification assumption, Section~\ref{ss:sources_of_variation} demonstrates remarkable robustness: countries experience virtually identical growth benefits whether improving relations with the United States or other major nations.
-This symmetry across ideologically and economically different partners, combined with stable linear effects across the entire distribution of geopolitical shocks, suggests our estimates reflect causal effects rather than country-specific time-varying confounds.

-Second, we test the robustness of our identification assumption by incorporating additional time-varying controls in Section~\ref{ss:robustness}.
-These include lags of trade openness, domestic political stability, and other growth correlates.
-We also interact initial characteristics (political regime, development level) with year dummies to control for differential trends.
-The stability of our impulse response functions across these demanding specifications supports the validity of Assumption~\ref{assumption_1}.

-Third, in Section~\ref{ss:iv_strategy}, we implement an instrumental variables approach leveraging variation from non-economic mild conflicts—diplomatic disputes, border tensions, and cultural disagreements that affect bilateral relations without directly impacting economic activity.
-These conflicts, driven by political or symbolic considerations, provide plausibly exogenous variation in geopolitical relations.
-The convergence of IV and OLS estimates provides additional support for our identification strategy and reinforces the causal interpretation of our findings.
+Country fixed effects absorb time-invariant heterogeneity---geographical endowments and historical legacies---while lagged GDP and lagged geopolitical alignment capture the dynamic components of growth and diplomatic trajectories.
+We probe the credibility of this identification through four complementary exercises.